mariolukas/FabScanPi-Server/doc/SOFTWARE.md

 ```

 ### Updates
 Updates can be installed with debian's apt-get package manager.
-You can check for updates and install
+Log in via ssh and check/install
-those by typing the following command.
+updates with the following command.

 ```
 sudo apt-get update && apt-get upgrade